thiagomarzagao/thiagomarzagao.github.io/_posts/2019-06-09-property-valuation-part2.md

 I tried a few different algorithms to estimate the properties' asking prices: linear regression, SVM, random forest, boosted trees, neural networks.
 For each of these algorithms (except linear regression) I tweaked the corresponding parameters a bunch of times (and for neural networks I tried lots of different architectures).
 The clear winner was boosted trees (which won't be so surprising to Kaggle competitors).

 Just a quick note: we discarded lots of features in the previous step because of missing data.
 Here we'll add some of them back.
-People don't always tick the "barbecue" box when filling out their listings, but they usually mention in the property description that the condo has a barbecuing place.
-So the code below scans the property description looking for certain words.
+People don't always tick the "barbecue" box when filling out their listings, but they usually mention it in the text field.
+So the code below scans the text field looking for certain words.

 {% highlight python %}
 import math